Insurance Blog | State Insurance

 Who do I pay my excess to?

 This depends on the type of claim and item you’re claiming on.
 Most of the time your excess will be paid directly to the supplier or repairer (such as the panel beater or appliance store).
 If you have a total loss (where the item isn’t being repaired but we pay you a settlement instead), then we will deduct the amount of your excess from your settlement amount.
 When you lodge a claim, we will let you know who your excess needs to be paid to.
+If you pay your premium by instalments, we also deduct the remaining instalments from the total loss settlement as well as the excess.

 Can my excess be waived?